HuazhenLiu113/HuazhenLiu113.github.io/_pages/Abstract.md

 mm for facial prediction and 0.906 ± 0.082 mm for skeletal prediction.
 To conclude, our proposed model achieved good performance on the subject-specific prediction of facial and skeletal shapes and showed clinical application potential in postoperative facial prediction and VSP for orthognathic surgery.

+# International Journal of Surgery Development and validation of a novel deep ensemble learning-based fully automatic multi-structure segmentation framework for craniomaxillofacial surgery
+**Background**
+Efficient and accurate segmentation of craniomaxillofacial (CMF) structures and individual teeth is a prerequisite and basis for advancing computer-assisted CMF surgery.
+This study aimed to comprehensively benchmark the performance of three 3D U-Net-based deep learning models and develop a novel deep ensemble learningbased fully automatic multi-structure segmentation model named CMF-ELSeg.
+**Methods**
+A total of ninety CMF CT scans were collected retrospectively from patients diagnosed with skeletal malocclusion during the process of combined orthodontic and orthognathic surgical treatment.
+Ground truth segmentations were manually labeled by experienced experts.
+Fully automatic AI-based multi-structure segmentation algorithms were developed and validated.
+CMF-ELSeg was built on a coarse-to-fine cascaded segmentation network architecture and utilized an ensemble learning approach to combine the strengths of V-Net, nnU-Net, and 3D UX-Net.
+Model performance in segmentizing CMF structures and individual teeth was evaluated by comparing ground truth segmentations with model predictions using multiple metrics, including Dice score, F1-Score, and Intersection over Union (IoU).
+**Results**
+In the coarse segmentation task for the upper skull, mandible, cervical vertebra and pharyngeal cavity, both 3D UX-Net and nnU-Net achieved average dice scores exceeding 0.96, average F1-score exceeding 0.98, and average IoU exceeding 0.93.
+For the fine segmentation and classification of individual teeth, the cascaded segmentation network based on 3D UX-Net demonstrated optimal performance across all evaluation metrics, maintaining high accuracy and stability.
+Compared to individual models, CMF-ELSeg showed a 3%-5% improvement in Dice coefficients for facial soft tissue, upper skull, mandible bone, cervical vertebra, and pharyngeal cavity segmentation.
+Meanwhile, CMF-ELSeg consistently achieved high accuracy for individual teeth segmentation, with Dice coefficients exceeding 0.94 for most teeth.
+**Conclusion**
+CMF-ELSeg achieved high-precision segmentation of CMF structures and individual teeth by leveraging the diversity of multiple models, offering a practical tool for clinical practice and enhancing the efficacy of patient-specific treatment planning for CMF surgery.